-The engineering programs encourage all students to participate in at least one summer of engineering internship work.
+The engineering programs encourage all students to participate inwhat? at least one The engineering programs encourage all students to participate inwhat? at least one summer of engineering internship work.
 The engineering internship experience is very important to providing real-world application of the classroom experience and also has become an expectation by employers of engineers internationally.
 Enrollment in this course will be under the supervision of an individual engineering professor.
 A journal or summary paper of the internship experience will be required at the conclusion of the employment period.
 1 to 3 credit hours.
-This course is offered on a case by case basis through coordination with the international office.
+This course is offered on a case by case basis through coordinations with the international office. coordination with the international office